From spectral cluster to uniform resolvent estimates on compact manifolds: From spectral cluster to resolvent bounds

-Since we will be concerned mainly with rough metrics here we focus on universal bounds ($\epsilon=1$); in fact, it will be advantageous to allow $\epsilon\geq 1$.
-For smooth metrics, one can follow the proof of Bourgain, Shao, Sogge and Yao \cite[Theorem 1.3]{BourgainShaoSoggeEtAl2015} to show that improved spectral cluster bounds ($\epsilon=o(1)$ as $\lambda\to\infty$) imply improved resolvent bounds; this was done for $q=2^*$ in \cite{BourgainShaoSoggeEtAl2015}.
-The proof of \cite[Theorem 1.3]{BourgainShaoSoggeEtAl2015} uses the Hadamard parametrix for the wave equation, which is not available under our limited smoothness assumptions.
-We therefore include the argument for improved bounds, circumventing the Hadamard parametrix and extending the result of \cite{BourgainShaoSoggeEtAl2015} to all $2\leq q\leq 2^*$.
+\begin{remark} The theorem shows that improved spectral cluster bounds ($\epsilon=o(1)$ as $\lambda\to\infty$) imply improved resolvent bounds.
+For smooth metrics, this was shown by Bourgain, Shao, Sogge and Yao \cite[Theorem 1.3]{BourgainShaoSoggeEtAl2015} for the exponent $q=2^*$.
+The proof uses the Hadamard parametrix for the wave equation, which is not available under our limited smoothness assumptions.
+We therefore include the argument for improved bounds, avoiding the Hadamard parametrix and extending the result of \cite{BourgainShaoSoggeEtAl2015} to all $2\leq q\leq 2^*$. \end{remark} We briefly outline the plan of the proof.
+We need to prove that if $u$ satisfies the resolvent equation